mindstorm38/portablemc/README.md

 environment variable `export MESA_GL_VERSION_OVERRIDE=4.5` (more info [here](https://forum.winehq.org/viewtopic.php?f=8&t=34889)).

 In case with the above you still get an `error: GLSL 1.50 is not supported` you may also try `export MESA_GLSL_VERSION_OVERRIDE=150`.

+### Fix unsupported systems
+Some Mojang provided natives (.so, .dll, .dylib) might not be compatible with your system.
+To mitigate that, the launcher provides two arguments, `--exclude-lib` and `--include-lib` that can be provided multiples times each.

+With `--exclude-lib <artifact>[:[<version>][:<classifier>]]` you can exclude libraries (.jar) from the game's classpath (and so of the downloads).
+If a classifier is given, it will match libs' classifiers that starts with itself, for example `lwjgl-glfw::natives` will match the library `lwjgl-glfw:3.3.1:natives-windows-x86`.

+With `--include-bin <bin-file>` you can dynamically include binary natives (.so, .dll, .dylib) to the runtime's bin directory (usually under `.minecraft/bin/<uuid>`).
+The binary will be symlinked into the directory, or copied if not possible (mostly on Windows).
+For shared objects files (.so) that contains version numbers in the filename, these are discarded in the bin directory, for example `/lib/libglfw.so.3 -> .minecraft/bin/<uuid>/libglfw.so`.

+These arguments can be used together to fix various issues (e.g. wrong libc being linked by the LWJGL-provided natives).

+*Note that these arguments are compatbile, and executed after the `--lwjgl` argument.*

 ### Miscellaneous
 With `--dry`, the game is prepared but not started.